soulfoam/ecs/README.md

 - `#define ECS_FREE` to provide your own free.

-Example usage (some of it is psuedo code):
+# Example usage:

+Do note some of this is psuedo code, so you can't compile this example.

 ```c
 #define ECS_IMPLEMENTATION